Dima0012/DMF-ImaGenerator/README.md

 We noted that there is an erroneous parsing of numbers if you use a Terminal without different languages setting than English; in fact, it may interpret the wrong numbers and not generate the correct image.
 Consider switching to English as the Terminal usage language, or similar solutions.

+Finally, keep in mind that it may take a long time to generate the image, depending on the scene and the resolution!

 # Features available